 Corneal abrasions usually heal rapidly, without serious sequelae.
 Consequently, they are often considered of little consequence.
-However, deep corneal involvement may result in facet formation in the epithelium or scar formation in the stroma.
+However, deep corneal involvement may result in irregularity of the corneal epithelium or scar formation in the stroma.

 Corneal abrasions occur in any situation that causes epithelial compromise.
 Examples include corneal or epithelial disease (eg, dry eye), superficial corneal injury or ocular injuries (eg, those due to foreign bodies), and contact lens wear (eg, daily disposable soft lenses, extended-wear soft lenses, gas-permeable lenses, hard polymethylmethacrylate lenses).
 Spontaneous corneal abrasions may be associated with map-dot-fingerprint dystrophy or recurrent corneal erosion syndrome.